Many issues can affect tomato plants. This list includes several common tomato plant diseases and disorders, plus natural treatments.

 Late blight on tomatoes causes dark, water-soaked lesions on leaves.
 Over time, these lesions turn powdery white, which is usually one of the first signs.

-Additionally, fruit lesions are large, greenish-brown patches with a greasy appearance.
+Additionally, fruit lesions are large, greenish-brown, greasy patches.
 They appear during cool, wet weather and can affect any part of the plant.

 Using drip irrigation on crops can help.
 Also, try crop rotation.

-If the late tomato blight disease is widespread, employ an organic fungicide such as Cueva or BONIDE.
+If late tomato blight is widespread, use an organic fungicide such as Cueva or Bonide.
 These are among the best treatments for the problem.

 9. Mosaic Virus

-With the tomato mosaic virus, you will notice dappled leaves with yellowing, and new growth will be twisty or malformed.
+With the tomato mosaic virus, you will notice dappled leaves with yellowing, and new growth will be twisted or malformed.
 Fruits may also appear unevenly ripe.

 Insects, such as aphids, can spread it.
 Unfortunately, there is no cure available.